curi0sity-sys/mattijs.id/README.md

 # mattijs.id, ast-project.app, zerosec.nl

-## Setup #next year
+## Setup
 <ul>
-  <li>Once all of the below has been setup in the most simplest of terms, The compiler and cv will live on a k8s cluster with 3 hetzner auctioned servers in a hardened environment</li>
+  <li>AlmaLinux OS - completely hardened to only run a k8s cluster with the below infrastructure.
+The scripting to do that lives in this repo in a seperate folder.</li>
+  <li>First step is running this on a single server I've bought.
+Which is fine for the next year.
+Once the hardened OS and the below setup is done, I'll buy 2 more servers and setup a k8s cluster and include sticky sessions for the compiler</li>
 </ul>

 ## Infrastructure